Amalam89/Virtual-Memory-Management/README.md

 # Vitrual-Memory-Management

-Application which mimics the behavior of Virtual Memory with operating systems
+Application which mimics the behavior of Virtual Memory within operating systems

 Programming Language:
 Python